Visiting Maui During COVID: What You Need To Know

 The philosophy here is “Spread Aloha, Not Germs.”

 You will notice COVID-related changes at every establishment on Maui.
 Accommodations, shops, restaurants, tours, attractions – they are all required to maintain a safe, sanitized environment and adhere to necessary protocols, such as social distancing or limited occupancy, amidst this pandemic.
 Some have adjusted their hours of operation, instituted new requirements for advance reservations (no longer accepting walk-in customers), and limited the number of customers due to State and County restrictions.
 Some businesses may require temperature checks upon arrival.
 ALL will require you to wear a mask indoors, as that is currently required by the State’s Emergency Rules.
 Please don’t argue about the rules with hotel staff, cuss out the waitress or store clerk, or attack the person who informs you that a mask is required.
 (Unfortunately, all those behaviors have taken place here.)
 They didn’t make the rules; they are just trying to abide by the requirements that will allow their business to stay open.
-Please be patient and follow the rules that are in place.
+Please be kind.
+Be patient and follow the rules that are in place.
 If you are unable or unwilling to abide by the required rules, don’t come to Maui right now.
 Postpone your trip until a later time when restrictions are no longer necessary.

 Yes, your experience visiting Maui during COVID will certainly be different than it was before.
 There will be some restrictions and inconvenience.
 But aren’t we all pretty much used to that by now?
 And in return, you will be rewarded with astounding beauty and serenity and wide-open spaces and fresh sea air . . . and lots of welcoming smiles underneath our masks as we greet you.